-Audit Committee Member Relevant Education and Experience Yanick Blanchard (Chair) Mr. Blanchard has over 25 years of experience in the finance sector and holds a Chartered Financial Analyst designation and a bachelor's degree in finance from HEC Montreal university.
+Audit Committee Member Relevant Education and Experience Yanick Blanchard (Chair) Mr. Blanchard has over 25 years of experience in the finance sector and holds a Chartered Financial Analyst designation and a bachelor's degree in finance from HEC Montreal.
 Currently, he provides corporate and financial advisory services.
-Previously, Mr. Blanchard served as Executive Vice-President, Managing Director, and Global Head of Corporate & Investment Banking for National Bank of Canada where he was responsible for overseeing all investment banking, M&A, credit capital market, and corporate debt underwriting activities.
-He was also a member of National Bank of Canada's Financial Markets Management Committee and chaired the bank's Capital Allocation Committee.
+Previously, Mr. Blanchard served as Executive Vice-President, Managing Director, and Global Head of Corporate & Investment Banking for National Bank of Canada where he was responsible for oversight of all investment banking, M&A, credit capital market, and corporate debt underwriting activities.
+He was also Chair of National Bank's Capital Allocation Committee and Financial Markets Management Committee.
 Michael Gisser Mr. Gisser is a member of the Audit Committee at Continental General Insurance, a regulated underwriter of long-term care insurance.
 In a career where Mr. Gisser worked as lead counsel for prominent initial public offerings of companies located across the globe, he has been deeply involved in due diligence and public reporting of financial matters, including cutting-edge accounting questions.
 In addition, Mr. Gisser has served as general counsel for public companies and guided their decision-making regarding financial reporting and disclosure matters.
-Adina Storch In her fifteen years of private practice with two major U.S. law firms, Ms. Storch advised domestic and international clients on complex capital markets transactions, including IPOs, private placements, debt financings and bankruptcies, as well as complex securities litigations.
-Ms. Storch was also trained practicing law internationally in the wake of the Enron and Worldcom public reporting scandals, advising foreign issuers on the then-new Sarbanes Oxley legislation, and other amendments to public reporting requirements that defined the dawn of the modern compliance era.
-In her near decade of experience serving as General Counsel and Corporate Secretary to two public U.S. companies, Ms. Storch has gained thoroughly familiarity with regulatory disclosure and reporting standards.
-She routinely interfaces with both internal and external auditors in the conduct of their audit and review procedures, and is responsible for reporting certain matters of internal controls, such as whistleblower and cybersecurity issues, to the Audit Committees of the companies she serves in her General Counsel capacity.
+Adina Storch In her 25 years of legal practice, Ms. Storch has advised clients on international capital markets transactions and complex securities litigations involving financial statement analysis.
+Ms. Storch also has extensive experience in regulatory compliance, having counseled foreign issuers in the Sarbanes-Oxley and Dodd-Frank compliance requirements and acted as chief compliance officer to U.S. public companies.
+As a public company general counsel, Ms. Storch has thorough familiarity with U.S. regulatory disclosure and reporting standards and routinely interfaces with both internal and external auditors in the conduct of their audit and review procedures.
+She has experience overseeing the integrity of audit procedures and is responsible for reporting certain matters of internal controls to both auditors and audit committees.